SystemsApproach/private5g/cloud.rst

 emulated cluster implemented by a system like KIND—Kubernetes in Docker—making it possible for developers to run these components on their laptop.

+Finally, note that while we describe each ACE cluster as starting with bare-metal (with AMP responsible for booting the hardware into a state that is ready to host Kubernetes workloads), an alternative is to start with an edge deployment that is managed by one of the hyperscalers as an extension of their core datacenters.
+Google’s Anthos, Microsoft’s Azure Arc, and Amazon’s ECS-Anywhere are examples of such edge cloud products.

 6.2.3 Stakeholders
 ~~~~~~~~~~~~~~~~~~